Fast expectation-maximization algorithms for spatial generalized linear mixed models: A Projection-Based Approach to Dimension Reduction

-If exact eigendecomposition computation is infeasible, say when there are several thousands of data points, then it can be approximated efficiently by a probabilistic version of Nystr\"om's method.
-We present an outline of the approximation algorithm in the supplementary materials; details are provided in \cite{GuanHaran2016,A.Banerjee2012}.
+If exact eigendecomposition is computationally infeasible, say when there are several thousands of data points, we can approximate it using a probabilistic version of the Nystr\"om's method \citep{drineas2005nystrom}.
+An outline of the approximation algorithm is presented in the supplementary materials; details are provided in \cite{GuanHaran2016,A.Banerjee2012}.